hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

   Menu Tree; options that need to have jumps to them; and options whose access will be programmatically checked using ``$$ACCESS^XQCHK``.
-* Inhibit Logons: Historically, M systems could not run routines and have the routines modified while they are being run.
+* Inhibit Logons: Historically, M systems could not run routines and have the the same routines modified while they are being run.
 This is not a problem on Cache or GT.M/YottaDB in at least the last 6 years.
-So the only reason to apply this option is if you are changing the Kernel or Fileman that need to be done with users off the system.
+So the only reason to apply this option is if you are applying major upgrades to the Kernel or Fileman.
+In that case, you definitely need users off the system.
 * Disabling Options/Protocols: The KIDS developer will mark the question as yes if options needs to be disabled.
 This may need to be done if a big data conversion is taking place.

 Another question that you may see is an entry of a Mail Group Coordinator for new mail groups.
 If you are not doing this install at a production site, or don't know your package coordinator, you should put ``POSTMASTER``.

-Developers are free to add their own questions, and you may see them; but these are rare.
+Developers are free to add their own questions, and you may see them; but these are comparatively rare.

 Before the install starts, you will be prompted for ``DEVICE: HOME//``.
-Regretably, KIDS tries to be helpful when you accept the default of "HOME" and paints a user friendly screen showing you an progress indicator.
+Regrettably, KIDS tries to be helpful when you accept the default of "HOME" and paints a user friendly screen showing you an progress indicator.
 The problem is that this hides any compilation errors or possibly any other errors.
-Therefore, unless you are just the receipient of a KIDS build that will "just work", you should enter ``;P-OTHER;`` into that prompt in order to get regular roll & scroll output.
+Therefore, unless you are just the recipient of a KIDS build that will "just work", you should enter ``;P-OTHER;`` into that prompt in order to get regular roll & scroll output.

 Here's an example install, using the same build we have been using so far in this section: